dhirajraut1/Keela-Draz/README.md

-# Meteor + Vue3 + Vite
+# Keela CRM

-This is a simple example of how to use Vue3 with Meteor.
+This is a simple CRM based on Keela

 ## How to use